 There are to be no withdrawals from reserves, unless of a one-off nature, or if they are part of a planned usage which will lead to the elimination of any deficit and the setting of a balanced budget.
-It is not normal practice to withdraw from the General Fund Reserve to balance the annual budget, unless the circumstances are exceptional, and plans are in place to provide for an ongoing balanced budget.
+It is not normal practice to withdraw from the General Fund Reserve to balance the annual budget, unless plans are in place to provide for an ongoing balanced budget.